Vatia, American Samoa: Population

 Vatia has an estimated population of 640 as of late 2010.
 This is an increase of around 60% since 1980.
 Vatia had a median age of 22, and over 60% of the village's population was between 0 and 45 years old.
 Many residents work for the government of American Samoa and the private sector.
 Many are also employed with the canneries in the Pago Pago area.

 Religion

 Congregational Christian Church in American Samoa (CCCAS) is the main religion in Vatia, although there are members of Assemblies of God, The Church of Jesus Christ of Latter-Day Saints, Methodism and the Voice of Christ Full Gospel Church, Inc.

 Education

 American Samoa Department of Education operates public schools, including Mount Alava Elementary.

 Wildlife

+Pola Island and Pola Uta Ridge in Vatia are vital nesting sites for a variety of seabirds and are excellent areas for observing noddies, frigatebirds, and boobies.
+Species such as the Red-footed booby and Brown booby breed on Pola Island, with the Red-footed booby also nesting on Pola Uta Ridge.
+Both the Lesser frigatebird and the Great frigatebird have roosting and possibly nesting colonies on Pola Island and Pola Uta Ridge.
+The Wedge-tailed shearwater, though rare in American Samoa, may nest in the cliffs of Pola Island.
+Uncommon residents like the Black noddy and Blue-gray noddy have been found nesting on Pola Island.
+Additionally, the Gray-backed tern and the Many-colored fruit dove have been observed in this area.

 Rose Atoll and the Pola region of Vatia are the only places in American Samoa where Red-footed Boobies are found.
 Other species here include frigatebirds, white terns, tropicbirds, and noddy terns.

 Pola Island and the nearby Polauta Ridge are the most important nesting and roosting areas in American Samoa for several bird species.
 Some bird species here include: